-6.3 The Acquisition Process
+7.3 The Acquisition Process

-The Acquisition Process has presented challenges for many acquiring agencies and property owners alike.
-KDOT's Bureau of Right of Way Acquisition Section developed a brochure "Real Property Acquisition for Kansas Highways, Roads, Streets, and Bridges" to provide more information regarding the process.
+KDOT's Bureau of Right of Way Acquisition Section developed a brochure "Real Property Acquisition for Kansas Highways, Roads, Streets, and Bridges".
+The LPA must provide the pamphlet to every affected property owner and others with interest in the property and document the transmittal.